ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 #### Food

-![A smoothie to start the first conference day.](img/1__34wNixshnoIw8s5ZqlyK9g.jpeg) A smoothie to start the first conference day.
+![A smoothie to start the first conference day.](img/1__34wNixshnoIw8s5ZqlyK9g.jpeg)

 At least from my perspective, we did mostly well with food and it was quite tasty.
 The main problems were that we didn’t have anything substantial for the afternoon break and the vegetarian main option wasn’t communicated clearly enough.

 #### Schedule

 ![There was coffee.
-Finnish style.](img/1____EKRi4fdzhwVBd7wq__9A6g.jpeg) There was coffee.
-Finnish style.
+Finnish style.](img/1____EKRi4fdzhwVBd7wq__9A6g.jpeg)

 This was the first time we scheduled a conference.
 Although we managed to stay on time and avoid serious technical issues, especially during the first day there was sometimes too much time between the presentations.